Mihir-Achyuta/_DSAPlayground_/README.md

 - Authentication is done using [Firebase](https://firebase.google.com/) and storing all the various data structures and algorithms are done with [Firestore](https://firebase.google.com/docs/firestore).

 - The server is [Dockerized](https://www.docker.com/) and is deployed on a [Qovery](https://www.qovery.com/) instance.

+## Future Plans

+- ⬜️ Convert entire codebase to Typescript
+- ⬜️ Add sorts and searches along with arrays
+- ⬜️ Add "verbose" output explaining what the data structure operation is doing in detail